HeyPublisher/heypublisher-submission-manager/readme.txt

 * Fixed an issue where the custom javascript in this plugin could possibly conflict with Admin Themes that also used javascript.

-* Fixed code related to User<->Post mapping so that the plugin uses the new functions introduced in Wordpress 3.0
+* Fixed code related to User<->Post mapping so that the plugin uses the new functions introduced in WordPress 3.0

 * Removed the inclusion of the custom stylesheet on the Submission Form page, as it was conflicting with some themes.
 Now, the width/height of the IFRAME in which the submission form displays is styled inline.
 If you want to override the size or style of this IFRAME reset the attributes for `#heypub_submission_iframe` in your stylesheet.